 1.9 Gender balance in the Senior Civil Service

-Women now make up at least half of Senior Civil Servants in five departments: the Ministry of Justice, the Department for International Development, the Ministry of Housing, Communities and Local Government, the Department for Digital, Culture Media and Sport, and the Department for Education, but only 28.0% of those in the Ministry of Defence.
+Women now make up at least half of Senior Civil Servants in three departments: the Department for Education, the Ministry of Housing, Communities and Local Government, and the Department for the Environment and Rural Affairs, but only 27.3% of those in the Ministry of Defence.

-1.10 Ethnicity and disability in the Senior Civil Service: targets
+1.10 Ethnicity and disability in the Senior Civil Service

-In 2018, representation of disabled staff in the SCS varies from 8.5% at the Foreign and Commonwealth Office to 2.1% at the Department of Health and Social Care.
+In 2019, representation of disabled staff in the SCS varies from 9.6% at the Cabinet Office to 2.5% at the Department of Health and Social Care.
 Departments with fewer than five recorded disabled staff have been suppressed.